Tree line: Causes

 Due to their vertical structure, trees are more susceptible to cold than more ground-hugging forms of plants.
 Summer warmth generally sets the limit to which tree growth can occur: while tree line conifers are very frost-hardy during most of the year, they become sensitive to just 1 or 2 degrees of frost in mid-summer.
 A series of warm summers in the 1940s seems to have permitted the establishment of "significant numbers" of spruce seedlings above the previous tree line in the hills near Fairbanks, Alaska.
 Survival depends on a sufficiency of new growth to support the tree.
 Wind can mechanically damage tree tissues directly, including blasting with windborne particles, and may also contribute to the desiccation of foliage, especially of shoots that project above the snow cover.

+Variation

-The actual tree line is set by the mean temperature, while the realized tree line may be affected by disturbances, such as logging, or grazing Most human activities cannot change the actual tree line, unless they affect the climate.
+The tree line elevation at a location is generally set by the mean temperature, while the realized tree line may be affected by disturbances, such as logging, or grazing.
+Most human activities cannot change the actual tree line, unless they affect the climate.
 The tree line follows the line where the seasonal mean temperature is approximately 6 C. The seasonal mean temperature is taken over all days whose mean temperature is above 0.9 C. A growing season of 94 days above that temperature is required for tree growth.

 Because of climate change, which leads to earlier snowmelt and favorable conditions for tree establishment, the tree line in North Cascades National Park has risen more than 400 ft in 50 years.

+Other local factors can locally change the elevation of tree line, such as aspect of slope, rain shadow.
+Tree lines on north-facing slopes in the northern hemisphere are lower than on south-facing slopes, because the increased shade on north-facing slopes means the snowpack takes longer to melt.
+This shortens the growing season for trees.
+In the southern hemisphere, the south-facing slopes have the shorter growing season.
+On coasts and isolated mountains, the tree line is often much lower than corresponding altitudes inland and in larger, more complex mountain systems.
+This is known as the Massenerhebung effect, and is caused by large mountain ranges retaining more heat and reducing wind velocity downwind, compared to isolated mountains.
+In addition, in some tropical or island localities, the lack of local drought- and cold-adapted species can result in lower tree lines than one might expect by climate alone.